 The Board of Directors and the Board committees oversee risk management in a number of ways.
 The Audit Committee oversees the management of financial and accounting related risks as an integral part of its duties.
 Similarly, the Compensation Committee considers risk management when setting the compensation policies and programs for Microchip's executive officers.
 The Board of Directors and the Audit Committee regularly receive reports on various risk-related items including risks related to manufacturing operations, intellectual property, taxes, products and employees.
+The Board and the Audit Committee also receive periodic reports on Microchip's efforts to manage such risks through safety measures, insurance or self-insurance.
 The Board of Directors believes that the leadership structure described above facilitates the Board's oversight of risk management because it allows the Board, working through its committees, to participate actively in the oversight of management's actions.